 What do we need to do to strengthen our children’s Muslim identity?

-“O mankind, indeed We have created you from male and female and made you peoples and tribes that you may know one another.
-Indeed, the most noble of you in the sight of Allah is the most righteous of you.
+“O mankind, indeed, We have created you from male and female and made you peoples and tribes that you may know one another.
+Indeed, the noblest of you in the sight of Allah is the most righteous of you.
 Indeed, Allah is Knowing and Acquainted.”

 Also read: 40 Hadiths for Raising Children